andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 Each patient had 2 csv-files that each looked somewhat like this:

 {{< figure src="id_data.png" title="example csv file (obviously, it is just gibberish and not real patient data)" lightbox="true" >}}
+Note, that number of rows or columns doesn't matter.
+However, for this code to work each column must represent a variable (preferly with variable name in first row) and each row represent an observation (which is the most common data structure).
+Importing files with other data structures is a story for another day.

 All csv-files were stored in a single folder and systematically named: [ID number]-data-1.csv and [ID number]-data-2.csv:
 {{< figure src="filelist.png" title="Data structure in folder" lightbox="true" >}}